 Japanese electronics are also constantly in development.
 Sony, Panasonic, Hitachi and many more have continued to develop more electronic and innovative products - whether for entertainment purposes, household uses, and many more.
 In 2016, electronic devices, communications equipment and machinery added up to a value of about 36 trillion yen.
 It will be interesting to see the numbers at the end of 2021, as the COVID-19 pandemic caused people to buy a larger number and wider variety of products to ease the time at spent at home.

 ※ Statistics Bureau of Japan, "Statistical Handbook of Japan 2019," p.67

 This may be a surprising one but the food industry had the most people engaged in the workforce in 2017.
-Companies like Aeon - which owns a large chain of supermarkets in Japan - sit on the top ranks of the Fortune Global 500 list for Japan and it’s said that due to the COVID-19 pandemic, many university graduates have shifted their career choices to consider the food industry as it’s become particularly essential when people are unable to eat out.
+Companies like Aeon - which owns a large chain of supermarkets in Japan - sit on the top ranks of the Fortune Global 500 list for Japan and it’s said that due to the COVID-19 pandemic, many university graduates have shifted their career choices to consider the food industry as it’s become particularly essential to develop food and related things that can be used for cooking and eating at home when people are unable to eat out.

 Other significant manufacturing industries to keep an eye on include robotics, chemical, semiconductor and aerospace.